JOURNAL OF GENTRY GENEALOGY

 Abstract

 A brief summary of each of the sons of Samuel-II Gentry is continued from the first half of this article.
-The individuals covered include: Nicholas, Joseph, Allen, Simon, John, Richard, William, and Samuel Gentry.
-The question of relationship of Nathaniel and other Spartanburg District, South Carolina, Gentrys is left unresolved.
+The individuals covered include: Nicholas, Joseph, Allen, Simon, John, Richard, William, Samuel and Nathaniel Gentry.

 Nicholas Gentry